CS342/2024-Intake/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10521599.svg)](https://doi.org/10.5281/zenodo.10521599)

 This repository contains the CS342 2024 Intake application.
 The CS342 2024 Intake application is using the [Spezi](https://github.com/StanfordSpezi/Spezi) ecosystem and builds on top of the [Stanford Spezi Template Application](https://github.com/StanfordSpezi/SpeziTemplateApplication).
+This app allows the user to manually fill out the form from scratch or connect their health records using HealthKit, in which case the form will be autofilled based on their health records.

 > [!NOTE]
 > Do you want to try out the CS342 2024 Intake application?
 You can download it to your iOS device using [TestFlight](https://testflight.apple.com/join/Yp0Y24xT)!